MdShafiqu/Skin-Lesion-Detection/README.md

 # Skin Lesion Detection Web App

-In this project work, I have adapted an AI model Inception for skin lesion detection.
+In this project work, I have adapted an AI model known as Inception for skin lesion detection.

 ![image](https://user-images.githubusercontent.com/22468194/201907043-914bf006-412b-4b57-9e2c-179a7d246484.png)